jays-space/clarity/README.md

 ### Auth
 - Implement admin/shopper accounts
 - Implement full cart feature with checkout

+## What I would have done given more time
+- Tests
+- Further factorized business logic
+- Moved the search logic to the backend as a micro service
+- Synchronized the cart to the DB as the user interacts with the cart
+- Added a cart and checkout page
+- Added shopper auth (account creation to persist the shopper experience across sessions)
+- Added a wishlist
+- Moved the admin portal to a dedicated site
+- More theming and Responsive design implementation

 ## Getting Started with Create React App